Eligibility Details

 Ministers and Lay Pastors in the Connexion

-The Diocese of Exeter offers counselling through CMCS to:
+The Diocese of Derby offers CMCS counselling to:

 Guildford Diocesan Board of Finance will meet the full cost for up to 12 sessions of CMCS counselling for: